 An employer may offer the employee an option to sacrifice some of their salary into a workplace pension scheme.
 The contribution is then made to the pension company as if the employer is making the full contribution.

 First gather the pension scheme details.
 See Setting up a Pension scheme for the type of information you would need and setting your pension behaviour Shape.

 Go to Company Setup - Pension Settings.

 + Add the Pension Scheme

 + Add Contribution Group

-Add the amount that the employer is putting into the scheme.
+Add the amount that the employee and employer is putting into the scheme.
 This could be based on: